kevlar-kt/kevlar/docs/pages/modules/integrity/integrity.md

 The integrity package contains tools for the detection of tampering attempts against your app.

-It requires a bit of effort to implement (you need to find, code and obfuscate your app metadata, all the instruction are in [implementation](implementation.md)), but once you have it runs quickly and works extremely well.
+It requires a bit of effort to implement (you need to find, code and obfuscate your app metadata, all the instructions are in [implementation](implementation.md)), but once you have it runs quickly and works extremely well.

 It is capable of detecting: